 - demand for broadband access services and networks;

-- use of the Internet:
+- use of the Internet;

 - rate of change to new products;

-- · loss of significant customers;
+- loss of significant customers;

-- · increase in competition;
+- increase in competition;

 - timing of deployment of 3G networks by carriers;

-- · drop in demand for EV-DO, UMTS and HSDPA products; and
+- drop in demand for EV-DO, HSDPA and HSUPA products; and

-- · changes in technologies.
+- changes in technologies.

-We began shipping our first 3G products in December 2003.
-We have shipped 14 new 3G products since then and anticipate introducing additional 3G products during 2007.
-We continue to develop and maintain strategic relationships with wireless and computing industry leaders like Alcatel, Siemens, Dell, QUALCOMM, Sprint PCS, Verizon Wireless and Vodafone and major software vendors.
+We began shipping our first 3G products in December 2003 and anticipate introducing additional 3G products during 2008.
+We continue to develop and maintain strategic relationships with wireless and computing industry leaders like Dell, QUALCOMM, Sony, Sprint PCS, Verizon Wireless and Vodafone and major software vendors.
 Through strategic relationships, we have been able to increase market penetration by leveraging the resources of our channel partners, including their access to distribution resources, increased sales opportunities and market opportunities.

-Our strategic relationships include technology and marketing relationships with wireless operators, OEM customers that integrate our products into other devices, distributors and leading hardware and software technology providers.
+Our strategic relationships include technology and marketing relationships with wireless operators, OEM partners that integrate our products into other devices, distributors and leading hardware and software technology providers.

 Cost of Revenue.
 We currently outsource our manufacturing operations to LG Innotek and IAC.
-In addition, we currently outsource certain distribution and fulfillment services related to our business in EMEA to Mobiltron.
+In addition, we currently outsource certain distribution, fulfillment and repair services related to our business in EMEA to Mobiltron.
 All costs associated with these manufacturers and Mobiltron are included in our cost of revenue.
 Cost of revenue also includes warranty costs, amortization of intangible licenses, royalties based on a percentage of revenue, operations group expenses, costs related to development services and costs related to inventory adjustments, including write downs for excess and obsolete inventory.
 Inventory adjustments are impacted primarily by demand for our products, which is influenced by the factors discussed above.
-During 2006, 2005 and 2004, we recorded inventory write downs of \$2.9 million, \$2.9 million and \$100,000, respectively, primarily due to the decrease in demand for the affected products.
+During 2007, 2006 and 2005, we recorded inventory write downs of \$2.8 million, \$2.9 million and \$2.9 million, respectively, primarily due to the decrease in demand for the affected products.
 We expect to continue to outsource our manufacturing operations, and as our business grows we expect our manufacturing activity to increase.

-Operating Expenses.
+Operating Costs and Expenses.
 Many of our products target wireless operators and other customers in Europe, North America and Asia.
 If these markets continue to grow, we will likely develop new products to serve these markets, resulting in increased research and development expenses associated with such new product development.
-We have in the past and expect to continue to incur these expenses in future periods prior to recognizing revenue from these contracts.
-The accounting for stock options began in the first quarter of 2006 and required us to use the fair value method to account for all stock-based compensation pursuant to Statement of Financial Accounting Standard, or SFAS, No. 123(R), which significantly increased our operating expenses.
+We have in the past and expect to continue to incur these expenses in future periods prior to recognizing revenue from sales of these products.
+The accounting for stock options began in the first quarter of 2006 and required us to use the fair value method to account for all stock-based compensation pursuant to Statement of Financial Accounting Standards, or SFAS, No. 123(R), which significantly increased our operating expenses.